bluesky/tiled/docs/source/scaling.md

 ## Load on first read

-For the nest example we'll use a neat dictionary-like object.
+For the next example we'll use a neat dictionary-like object.
 It is created by by mapping keys to *functions*.
-The first time a given item is accessed, the function is called to generate the value, and the result is stashed for next time.
+The first time a given item is accessed, the function is called to generate the value, and the result is stashed internally for next time.
-Notice that one it's created, it acts just like a normal Python dictionary.

 ```python
 >>> from tiled.utils import OneShotCachedMap